 — Give Satan an inch, he’ll take a mile on Christ-centered ANR

-It’s one thing when I get carried away by my lust.
-It’s another thing entirely when I stare at women’s body parts and use verses like Proverbs 5:19 to justify my gross sin, as if “God has called me to ogle you and make you uncomfortable in the name of enlightenment, because I know better than you.”
+It’s one thing if a Christian gets carried away by their desire.
+It’s another thing entirely if they stare at people’s body parts and use verses like Proverbs 5:19 to justify their gross sin, as if “God has called me to ogle you and make you uncomfortable in the name of enlightenment, because I know better than you.”
 This thinking isn’t too dissimilar from those held by the aforementioned religious terrorists.
 Such a mindset is what truly worries me.

 The solution?
 Give up your ANR desire?
 No, it’s to walk in even more fear and humility, with gratitude to the Lord for revealing to you something which although beautiful, can never replace what’s by far the most beautiful event in the history of the world — the atonement of Jesus Christ.